yas99en/moreemacsnb/README.md

 * JDK 1.8 or higher required.
 * Not ready yet.
 It will be found at NetBeans portal in a few days
-* open Tool/Option, and open Keymap tab.
+* open Tools/Options dialog, and open Keymap tab.
 * select "MoreEmacs".

 <img src="moreemacsnb.png" width="300">